-"Advisory Fee Warrant Agreement" means that certain Warrant Agreement dated February 10, 2022, by and between Satellogic Inc. and Continental Stock Transfer & Trust Company governing the warrants issued pursuant to the Liberty Letter Agreement as modified by the Liberty Restated Letter Agreement.

-"Assignment and Assumption Agreement" means that certain Assignment, Assumption and Amendment Agreement dated as January 25, 2022 by and among CF V, the Company and Continental Stock Transfer & Trust Company.

-- "Assumed Options" means Nettar Options that have been assumed by the Company and converted into options to purchase Class A Ordinary Shares. - "Board" means the board of directors of Satellogic. - "Business Combination" means the Mergers and the other Transactions consummated pursuant to the Merger Agreement. - "BVI" means the British Virgin Islands. - "BVI Act" means the BVI Business Companies Act, 2004, as amended. - "Cantor" means Cantor Fitzgerald L.P., a Delaware limited partnership and an affiliate of the Sponsor, CF&Co. and, prior to the consummation of the Business Combination, CF V. - "Cantor Fee Letters" means the Promissory Note Waiver Letter and the CF Fee Letter. - "CF&Co." means Cantor Fitzgerald & Co., a New York general partnership and an affiliate of the Sponsor. - "CF Fee Letter" means that certain fee letter dated as of January 18, 2022 by and among CF V, the Company and CF&Co. - "CF Fee Letter Additional Shares" means the Class A Ordinary Shares CF&Co. will be entitled to receive if the Adjustment Period VWAP is less than \$10.00 per Class A Ordinary Share.
-In the event the Adjustment Period VWAP is less than \$8.00, the Adjustment Period VWAP for purposes of this calculation will be deemed to be \$8.00 pursuant to the CF Fee Letter. - "CF Securities" means Cantor Fitzgerald Securities, a New York general partnership and an affiliate of the Sponsor. - "CF V" means Satellogic V Inc. (formerly known as CF Acquisition Corp.
-V), a Delaware corporation. - "CF V Board" means the board of directors of CF V. - "CF V Class A Common Stock" means Class A common stock of CF V, par value \$0.0001 per share. - "CF V Class B Common Stock" means Class B common stock of CF V, par value \$0.0001 per share. - "CF V Common Stock" means, collectively, the CF V Class A Common Stock and the CF V Class B Common Stock. - "CF V Merger" means the merger of SPAC Merger Sub with and into CF V. - "CF V Merger Effective Time" means the date and time that the CF V Merger became effective in accordance with the Merger Agreement. - "CF V Public Shares" means the shares of CF V Class A Common Stock sold as part of the CF V Units in the SPAC IPO. - "CF V Public Warrants" means the CF V Warrants sold as part of the CF V Units in the SPAC IPO. - "CF V Transaction Expenses" means any out-of-pocket fees and expenses paid or payable by CF V or Sponsor (whether or not billed or accrued for) as a result of or in connection with the negotiation, documentation and consummation of the Transactions, including (A) all fees, costs, expenses, brokerage fees, commissions, finders' fees and disbursements of financial advisors, investment banks, data room administrators, attorneys, accountants and other advisors and service providers, (B) transfer taxes, and (C) filing fees paid to governmental authorities in connection with the Transactions in accordance with the Merger Agreement.
+- "Advisory Fee Warrant Agreement" means that certain Warrant Agreement, dated February 10, 2022, by and between Satellogic Inc. and Continental Stock Transfer & Trust Company governing the warrants issued pursuant to the Liberty Letter Agreement as modified by the Liberty Restated Letter Agreement. - "Assignment and Assumption Agreement" means that certain Assignment, Assumption and Amendment Agreement, dated as January 25, 2022, by and among CF V, the Company and Continental Stock Transfer & Trust Company. - "Assumed Options" means Nettar Options that have been assumed by the Company and converted into options to purchase Class A Ordinary Shares. - "Board" means the board of directors of Satellogic. - "Business Combination" means the Mergers and the other Transactions consummated pursuant to the Merger Agreement. - "BVI" means the British Virgin Islands. - "BVI Act" means the BVI Business Companies Act, (As Revised). - "Cantor" means Cantor Fitzgerald L.P., a Delaware limited partnership and an affiliate of the Sponsor, CF&Co. and, prior to the consummation of the Business Combination, CF V. - "Cantor Fee Letters" means the Promissory Note Waiver Letter and the CF Fee Letter. - "CF&Co." means Cantor Fitzgerald & Co., a New York general partnership and an affiliate of the Sponsor. - "CF Fee Letter" means that certain fee letter dated as of January 18, 2022 by and among CF V, the Company and CF&Co. - "CF Fee Letter Additional Shares" means the Class A Ordinary Shares CF&Co. will be entitled to receive if the Adjustment Period VWAP is less than \$10.00 per Class A Ordinary Share.
+In the event the Adjustment Period VWAP is less than \$8.00, the Adjustment Period VWAP for purposes of this calculation will be deemed to be \$8.00 pursuant to the CF Fee Letter. - "CF Securities" means Cantor Fitzgerald Securities, a New York general partnership and an affiliate of the Sponsor. - "CF V Board" means the board of directors of CF V. - "CF V Class A Common Stock" means Class A common stock of CF V, par value \$0.0001 per share. - "CF V Class B Common Stock" means Class B common stock of CF V, par value \$0.0001 per share. - "CF V Common Stock" means, collectively, the CF V Class A Common Stock and the CF V Class B Common Stock.

+"CF V Transaction Expenses" means any out-of-pocket fees and expenses paid or payable by CF V or Sponsor (whether or not billed or accrued for) as a result of or in connection with the negotiation, documentation and consummation of the Transactions, including (A) all fees, costs, expenses, brokerage fees, commissions, finders' fees and disbursements of financial advisors, investment banks, data room administrators, attorneys, accountants and other advisors and service providers, (B) transfer taxes, and (C) filing fees paid to governmental authorities in connection with the Transactions in accordance with the Merger Agreement.